Family drug and alcohol court (FDAC)

 We have direct links to the housing and domestic violence teams in local authorities.

 The family drug and alcohol court (FDAC) National Unit aims to extend the benefits of the FDAC approach to more children and families.
-The FDAC national unit is operated by the Tavistock and Portman Trust but further information is available on the FDAC national unit website.
+Further information is available on the FDAC national unit website.

 All cases that go through the usual care proceedings court process are looked at to see if they are suitable for the family drug and alcohol court (FDAC).